 David George is a science educator and naturalist based in Durham.
 He is the head of the NCBP's education/outreach committee, and a co-author of the Moths of North Carolina website.

 Kyle Kittelberger is a North Carolina based biologist with special expertise in Hemiptera.
-He is the author of the Hoppers of North Carolina website.
+He is a founding member of the NCBP and the author of the Hoppers of North Carolina website.

 Bruce is co-author of the Vascular Plants of North Carolina site.
 He is a Research Associate at the UNC-Chapel Hill Herbarium, where he delves into taxonomic "problem" species and genera of vascular plants.